 While there is certainly room for individual variation in the bowel habits of babies, once every two days should be considered a minimum by those parents who seek to ensure that their child’s digestive tract is functioning optimally.

-What if your baby is clearly constipated and you do not wish to utilize any medications such as an infant suppository, which should only be a last resort?
+What if you have an obvious case of baby constipation and you do not wish to utilize any medications such as an infant suppository, which should only be a last resort?
 What natural approaches could prove helpful to relieving the situation?

-Most of the time, if a baby is constipated, the food source is one of the many brands of commercial formula on the market.
-It’s no surprise that babies fed commercial formula can tend toward constipation due to the worrisome ingredients that make up these products.
+Most of the time, baby constipation can be traced to one of the many brands of commercial formula on the market.
+It’s no surprise that babies fed commercial formula can tend toward constipation due to the worrisome, undigestible ingredients that make up these products.

 Commercial milk based baby formulas are, simply put, dangerous concoctions of denatured milk proteins and rancid vegetable oils which do a number on a baby’s digestive system.
 Even the organic dairy formulas are not a wise choice as the violent processing is similar even if the ingredients are not as toxic.

 Hypoallergenic formulas are even worse as they contain an endocrine disrupting quantity of soy isoflavones that has the very real potential to damage your child’s delicate and developing hormonal system.

 The good news is that it is possible to make a nourishing formula for your baby yourself at home with quality ingredients that you source yourself.
 If you’ve never considered this option before, click here for a video which shows you exactly what to do and why you should consider doing it.

 In a good share of cases, the simple act of switching baby off commercial formulas and onto a nourishing and much more digestible homemade formula will resolve the constipation issue.

 In those cases where a baby is still struggling to have bowel movements at least once every two days even while on the homemade formula, the following options can be considered and implemented at the parent’s discretion:

 - Substitute homemade kefir, yogurt, or buttermilk made with raw milk instead of the sweet whole milk in the homemade formula recipe.